nancysunnieli/bootleg-ebay/README.md

 - When creating an item, the only format of photos that you are able to upload are PNGs
 - If you want to have two users at the same time, you should open up an incognito tab.
 - Reporting an item is the same as flagging an item
+- An admin is basically a user with special priviledges.
+So that admin can create items and buy / bid on things.

 # Front end